-The Open Access Symposium 2016 will be held May 19–20.
-The opening session and reception on May 19 will be held in the University Union, and events on May 20 will be held in the Willis Library.
-This year's theme is "Open Access at the Tipping Point."
+The Open Access Symposium 2016 was held May 19–20.
+The opening session and reception on May 19 were held in the University Union, and events on May 20 were held in the Willis Library.
+The 2016 theme was "Open Access at the Tipping Point."
 Follow the discussion online at #untoa16 on Twitter and other social media.

-This year's conference is being held in conjunction with the Library Publishing Coalition's third annual Library Publishing Forum, which takes place May 17-19.
+The 2016 conference was held in conjunction with the Library Publishing Coalition's third annual Library Publishing Forum, which took place May 17-19.

 News and Announcements

 Alexandra Elbakyan, the founder of Sci-Hub who has been compared to Edward Snowden and Aaron Swartz, will speak at 8:30 a.m. on Friday, May 20.
 We will begin the day a half hour earlier than originally planned for this special presentation by Skype.
 We plan to record this and many other sessions during the symposium for viewing later.

 As you may have heard, we are in the process of confirming a late-breaking remote speaker for the program for the Open Access Symposium 2016: Alexandra Elbakyan, the founder of Sci-Hub who has been compared to Edward Snowden and Aaron Swartz.
 Once this is confirmed, we will adjust the schedule to accommodate.

 The three conference hotels had filled up for the night of Thursday, May 19.
 We've just asked two of the hotels to add rooms at the discounted rate.
 It's not too late to line up your accommodation: see travel and accommodations!